.

 Christopher Robert Lionel Abrahams was born on 9 April 1961 in Oamaru, South Island, New Zealand.
 Abrahams, on keyboards, formed jazz group Benders, in 1980 in Sydney with Dale Barlow on tenor saxophone, Louis Burdett on drums and Lloyd Swanton on bass guitar.
 By the time Benders disbanded in 1985, Abrahams had performed on all three of their albums, 'E' (1983), 'False Laughter' (1984) and 'Distance' (1985).
 While still with Benders, late in 1983, he supplied piano for Laughing Clowns' second album, 'Law of Nature' (1984).

 In 1985 he formed Sparklers, a dance pop group with Bill Bilson on drums (ex-Sunnyboys), Gerard Corben on guitar (ex-Lime Spiders), Ernie Finch on guitar and the Oxley siblings Melanie on lead vocals (ex-Sweet Nothings) and Peter on bass guitar (ex-Sunnyboys).
 Colin Bloxsom took over lead guitar by the following year.
-Sparklers released two singles, "Overworking" (October 1986) and "So Often Dreaming" (January 1987) before Abrahmas left.
+Sparklers released two singles, "Overworking" (October 1986) and "So Often Dreaming" (January 1987) before Abrahams left.
 The Sparklers issued their debut album, 'Persuasion', in 1988.

 The Necks were formed as a jazz trio, in 1987, by Abrahams on piano, keyboards, organ and guitar with former band mate, Swanton, on bass guitar and double bass, and Tony Buck on drums, percussion and guitar (ex-Great White Noise).
-For his compositions with the group he has won two APRA Awards (Australia) for Most Performed Jazz Work; "Drive By" in 2005 and "Mosquito" in 2006.
+For his compositions with the group, he has won two APRA Awards (Australia) for Most Performed Jazz Work; "Drive By" in 2005 and "Mosquito" in 2006.
 As from March 2020 the trio have issued 16 studio albums.
 Australian musicologist, Ian McFarlane, described their sonation, "abstract, improvised, jazzy mood music''.

 In 1989, while still with the Necks, Abrahams formed a soul pop duo, Melanie Oxley & Chris Abrahams, with former the Sparklers' band mate, Oxley.
 They released a four-track EP, 'Resisting Calm', via Spiral Scratch in late 1990.
 For that EP they used Abrahams' current and former band mates, Buck on drums, Swanton on acoustic bass guitar, Corben (ex-the Sparklers) on guitar as well as Mike Bukovsky on trumpet, Guy Dickerson on guitar, Stuart Eadie on floor toms and Jackie Orszaczky on bass guitar.
 While periodically collaborating with Abrahams, Oxley maintained her career as a schoolteacher.